datacarpentry/wrangling-genomics/lessons/00-readQC.md

 Now we know how to run trimmomatic but there is some good news and bad news.
 One should always ask for the bad news first.
 Trimmomatic only operates on one input file at a time and we have more than one input file.
 The good news?
 We already know how to use a for loop to deal with this situation.

-Do you remeber how the first specifies a variable that is assigned the value of each item in the list in turn?
-We can call it whatever we like.
-This time it is called infile.
-Note that the third line of this for loop is creating a second variable called outfile.
-We assign it the value of $infile with '_trim.fastq' appended to it.
-The '\' escape character is used so the shell knows that whatever follows \ is not part of the variable name $infile.
-There are no spaces before or after the '='.

-    cd /home/dcuser/dc_workshop/data/untrimmed_fastq

     for infile in *.fastq
     >do